mozilla/infosec.mozilla.org/docs/guidelines/iam/openid_connect.md

 ### Refresh token

 Avoid using or storing refresh tokens.
 This is especially important for relying parties (RP) which are websites (as opposed to mobile apps for example, which may not always have network access).
 Refresh tokens never expire and thus are very powerful.
-These are usually not needed for an authentication flow, though they may be needed for specific authorization flows.
+These are usually not needed for user authentication flows.

 ## Additional references